eaton-lab/fundamentals/docs/class-genetical-theory.md

 <!-- NOTES FOR FUTURE SELF:
 	- How do students deal with chapter 5 without knowledge of genetics?
+OK...
-	- Types of selection and Quantgen is now in Chapter 7...
+	- Types of selection and Quantgen is now in Chapter 7.
 	- Does the textbook adequately introduce fitness landscapes?
+Not at all.
+Hendry does well though.
 	- Does the textbook overlap too much with Orr Fitness article?
-	- Which Hereford or Kingsolver?
+Did not read Orr this year.
 	- Should assign Pangloss.
+	- Assign overview science article w/ Bonnet
+	- Remember Hendry mentions both Hereford and Kingsolver and Hunt.
+Could show these in an earlier lecture.
 -->